42patterns/training-spring/README.md

 Spring basics training
 ======================

 This is a sample code for Spring training.
-It includes a bootstrap project in the `master` branch and a complete code in the `exercise` branch
+It includes a bootstrap project in the `exercises-source` folder and a complete code in the `exercises` folder